1. Introduction – what is good tone?

 A moderate and average vibrato speed is four pulses per beat at 69 beats/minute.

-For abdominal vibrato, practice laughing on the word “ha” in tempo.
+For abdominal vibrato without the oboe, practice laughing on the word “ha” in tempo.

-For throat vibrato, practice articulating different notes while whistling.
+For throat vibrato without the oboe, practice articulating different notes while whistling.
 For most, the vocal folds will naturally create the articulation between the different notes.

 To practice vibrato on the oboe, starting with abdominal: